xiaozongyang/VictoriaLogs/docs/victorialogs/data-ingestion/syslog.md

 ## Stream fields

 VictoriaLogs uses `(hostname, app_name, proc_id)` fields as labels for [log streams](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields) by default.
-It is possible setting other set of labels via `-syslog.streamFields.tcp` and `-syslog.streamFields.udp` command-line flags for logs instead via the corresponding `-syslog.listenAddr.tcp` and `-syslog.listenAddr.dup` addresses.
+It is possible setting other set of labels via `-syslog.streamFields.tcp`, `-syslog.streamFields.udp` and `-syslog.streamFields.unix` command-line flags for logs instead via the corresponding `-syslog.listenAddr.tcp`, `-syslog.listenAddr.udp` and `-syslog.listenAddr.unix` addresses.
 For example, the following command starts VictoriaLogs, which uses `(hostname, app_name)` fields as log stream labels for logs received at TCP port 514: